 We describe a study (Amgad et al, 2019) that coordinated pathologists, residents, and students to generate tens of thousands of image annotations to provide training and validation data for convolutional models in breast cancer.
 This dataset is the largest of its kind, and enabled the development of realistic state-of-the-art performance for semantic segmentation of breast cancer images.

-Predicting cancer outcomes with machine learning
+Seminar: Predicting cancer outcomes with machine learning

 Co-presented at Department of Biomedical Informatics, Emory University Academic Exchange seminar, on Oct 17, 2017.